The essence of the experience

-Travel to the ancient Alchi Gompa monastery, situated on the south bank of the Indus River, approximately 60 km (37 miles) from Leh.
+Travel to the ancient Alchi Gompa Monastery, situated on the south bank of the Indus River, approximately 60km (37mi) from Leh.
 Established in 1000 AD by Rinchen Zangpo, the monastery is rumoured to have taken 33 sculptors and wood carvers from Kashmir to complete.
-The monastery’s two main temples are the Dukhang, or Assembly Hall and the three-storied Sumtseg, or Main Temple, both of which reflect the Kashmiri style of architecture.
+The monastery’s two main temples are the Dukhang, or assembly hall and the three-storied Sumtseg, or main temple, both of which reflect the Kashmiri style of architecture.

-Both temples are famous for the murals that adorn their walls and that are estimated to be among the oldest surviving paintings in Ladakh.
-The complex also boasts huge statues of the Buddha and elaborate wood carvings in a style similar to the European baroque.
+Both temples are famous for the murals that adorn their walls and are estimated to be among the oldest surviving paintings in Ladakh.
+The complex also boasts huge statues of the Buddha and elaborate wood carvings in a style similar to European Baroque.

-The heart of the monastery complex is the Dukhang, where the monks worship and perform their ceremonies.
+The heart of the monastery complex is the Dukhang, where monks worship and perform their ceremonies.
 This large and ancient structure is entered by means of a massive wooden doorframe, which has been meticulously preserved for centuries.
-It reached by means of an elegant veranda, lined by frescoes of a thousand Buddhas.
-The walls of the temples are decorated with a multitude of colourful paints of the Buddha, as well as a host of gods and goddesses.
+An elegant veranda is lined by frescoes of a thousand Buddhas and the walls are decorated with a multitude of colourful paintings of the Buddha, as well as gods and goddesses.